containers/youki/docs/src/developer/unwritten_rules.md

 #### Scripts

-In any script, any makefile etc, make sure to `set -e` at start of it.
-This will make script abort after any command fails, rather than continuing with incorrect state and creating knock-on errors.
+In any script, any makefile etc, make sure to `set -e` at the start.
+This will abort the script after any command fails, rather than continuing with incorrect state and creating knock-on errors.

 #### Update This Documentation